Caltech-IPAC/firefly-help/README.md

 ## About Firefly Help

 Firefly Help is an open source template for creating help content.
-It's used by [Firefly](https://github.com/Caltech-IPAC/firefly-help/) and other Firefly-based applications.
+It's used by [Firefly](https://github.com/Caltech-IPAC/firefly/) and other Firefly-based applications.

+#### What's in this template?

+- Reusable help content for Firefly UI components.
+- Source code, dependencies, and scripts needed to creates a single page application for viewing the help content.
+- Dynamically generate a PDF from the HTML pages used.

-#### Prerequisites
+#### Dev Dependencies
  -  [Gradle 4.x] (https://gradle.org/downloads)
     Gradle is an open source build automation system.